sachinjoseph/pnpm-install-frozen-lockfile-bug/README.md

 # Actual behavior

 * Step 3 passes by saying that lockfile is up to date
-* Step 5 says lockfile is out of date, but fails during install
+* Step 5 says lockfile is up to date, but fails during install